atomone-hub/townhalls/AtomOneMeeting3.md

 ## Open Discussion Time

 * ### Advertising
 *   We have started initial adversting trial campaigns on Reddit and Brave.
+*   Reddit results for one month: 844 website visits
+*   Brave results for two weeks: 700 website visits
+*   To better understand how people engage after coming to the website, last week we added advanced conversion tracking for key assets.
-Shout out to the Cosmostation team running ads on Mintscan.
+*   Shout out to the Cosmostation team running ads on Mintscan.
 <img width="2430" height="562" alt="image" src="https://github.com/user-attachments/assets/ac006660-d5b8-4c86-a89b-a0d191ca2364" />

 * ### DAOs